yanghengtang/tp/docs/DeveloperGuide.md

 These operations are exposed in the `Ui` interface as `MainWindow#executeCommand(String)`.

-Given below is an example usage scenario and how the add `Appointment` mechanism behaves at each step.
+Given below is an example usage scenario and how the delete `Appointment` mechanism behaves at each step.

 **Step 1**: The user launches the application.
 The `Database` will be initialized with all data in the order that it was stored in.